jonaspk98/bachelor-thesis-size-control/README.txt

 -> sbf_whi5_module.txt
     model containing only the interactions of Sbf, Whi5 and Cln12.
 Is used to calculate steady states to initialize the continuation curve in bifurcation analysis.
+-> size_regulation_nodil.txt
+    model which was used for the simulation in which the Whi5 concentration was kept constant.

 Different simulations were done:
 ###########################################################################################################